Shake, Rattle & Roll III: "Ate"

-Inside Rowena's room, Rosalyn tries to remove Rowena's chains, but is attacked by Rowena, thinking she's the doctor and his wife.
-Rosalyn talks to sister to meet at the cemetery to bury her.
+Inside Rowena's room, Rosalyn tries to remove Rowena's chains, but is attacked by Rowena, thinking she is the doctor and his wife.
+Rosalyn talks to her sister to meet at the cemetery to bury her.
 Tano reunites with Rosalyn inside the mansion and helps Rowena.
 Outside the mansion, Dr. Redoblado and his wife order the servants to look for them inside.
 However, they let Rosalyn, Rowena and Tano escape.

 At the cemetery, Rowena goes inside the hole dug by the man earlier.
 Suddenly, Dr. Redoblado and his servants surround the three of them, with his wife capturing Rosalyn.
-Tano successfully throws wood at Mrs. Redoblado's face and she dies.
-Dr. Redoblado tries to kill Rosalyn, but is dragged down the ground by Rowena and is choked to death.
-Rowena finally dies peacefully and Rosalyn tries to cover the hole.
+Tano successfully throws wood at Mrs. Redoblado's face and dies.
+Dr. Redoblado tries to kill Rosalyn, but he is dragged down by Rowena and choked to death.
+Rowena finally dies peacefully, and Rosalyn tries to cover the hole.
 Milton, who escaped the mansion, decides to bury Dr. Redoblado and Rowena himself, happy that his wife is finally at peace.

 "Nanay"

-Maloy (Manilyn Reynes) a nature-loving but troubled and dolt science girl who is constantly harassed by her dormmates, led by Dezzi Rae (Ai-Ai delas Alas), is having a field trip with her classmates and teachers in a local lake for their science project.
-Maloy's best friend Sally (Candy Pangilinan) found strange eggs found in the lake.
-After Sally gave the eggs to Maloy, they hear a disturbing voice from the lake.
-As Sally was swimming in the lake, an unknown sea creature drowns her.
-After the teachers and students recover her dead body, Maloy suspects her friend's dead body covered in moss and gunk.
-Before they leave, the creature resurfaces out of the lake and enters in one of Maloy's coolers.
+Maloy, a nature-loving but troubled and dolt science girl who is constantly harassed by her dormmates, led by Dezzi Rae, is having a field trip with her classmates and teachers in a lake for their science project.
+Maloy's best friend Sally finds strange eggs in the lake.
+After Sally gives the eggs to Maloy, they hear a disturbing voice from the lake.
+As Sally goes for a swim, an unknown creature drowns her.
+The teachers and students find her body covered in moss and gunk.
+Before they leave, the creature resurfaces and enters one of Maloy's coolers.

-After Maloy returns to the dormitory, the strict dormitory owner Eba (Vangie Labalan) warns her about going to the lake.
-Eba explains to her about a mysterious sea creature living in the lake; the Undin, a water-nymph sea creature living in the water.
+After Maloy returns to the dormitory, the strict dormitory owner Eba warns her about going to the lake.
+Eba explains to her about a mysterious creature living in the lake; the Undin, a water-nymph creature.
 Whenever someone disturbs them, especially their belongings and eggs, they kill them.
-Maloy realizes that Sally had stolen the eggs she found from the Undin before her death but Eba assures that her story was told by her grandmother.
+Maloy realizes that Sally had stolen the eggs she found from the Undin before her death, but Eba assures that her story was told by her grandmother.
 As Eba leaves, the Undin jumps out of the cooler.
-Maloy grabs the eggs and tried to call the Undin to give the eggs back to her but the Undin was hiding from her.
-Eba and the dorm mates appear at the kitchen and Maloy tries to convince them that the Undin was real, but they do not believe in her.
+Maloy grabs the eggs and tries to call the Undin to return the eggs to her, but the Undin hides from her.
+Eba and the dorm mates appear at the kitchen and Maloy tries to convince them that the Undin was real, but they do not believe her.